Opioids and the COVID-19 Pandemic

-- The Centers for Medicare and Medicaid Services have expanded COVID-19 telehealth services for providers [PDF - 591 KB] to be reimbursed through Medicare and are expanding coverage for phone-based services; more information in their fact sheet.
+- The Centers for Medicare and Medicaid Services have expanded COVID-19 telehealth services for providers to be reimbursed through Medicare and are expanding coverage for phone-based services; more information in their fact sheet.

 - The Substance Abuse and Mental Health Services Administration (SAMHSA) is advising that outpatient treatment options, when clinically appropriate, be used to the greatest extent possible due to the substantial risk of coronavirus spread in inpatient or residential facilities.
 In addition, SAMHSA recommends that outpatient opioid treatment programs be more flexible in providing take-home medication during the COVID-19 pandemic.

 - The Drug Enforcement Administration has waived federal requirements for in-person visits before controlled substance prescribing, which includes authorizing prescriptions for buprenorphine for the treatment of opioid use disorders to new and existing patients.
 In addition, expanding the availability of newer long-acting buprenorphine formulations including a once monthly injection or a six-month subcutaneous implant may be considered for some patients who have stabilized on daily dosing.

 The response to the opioid epidemic in Indian Country is delivering results, with decreased opioid overdose deaths and improved access to treatment and recovery services and reduces barriers to care for people with substance use disorders during COVID-19.
 Comprehensive and coordinated responses to the opioid epidemic that support the peer recovery workforce ,housing, employment, and education opportunities across federal, tribal, and state agencies and local communities can enable continued progress as we face a new public health crisis.

 The impacts of the COVID-19 pandemic have been felt throughout the nation, especially in Indian Country.
 New data shows that American Indian and Alaska Native people may be disproportionally affected by the pandemic.